trmccormick/TimeTrackerDemoApp_EngineAPI/README.md

 update models/index.php if you rename or add any models (classes) and your views are setup to match.

-controllerFunctions - update $expectedModels
+controllerFunctions - update $expectedModels make sure under view that $tracker = new is changed to current class/view name.